python/typeshed/test_cases/README.md

 ## Running the tests

-To run the tests in this directory, run `python tests/regr_test.py stdlib` from the root of the typeshed repository.
+To verify the test cases in this directory pass with mypy, run `python tests/regr_test.py stdlib` from the root of the typeshed repository.
 This assumes that the development environment has been set up as described in the [CONTRIBUTING.md](../CONTRIBUTING.md) document.